nautechsystems/nautilus_trader/README.md

 production grade environment.

-The project heavily utilizes Cython, which provides static type safety and performance through compiled C extension modules.
+The project heavily utilizes Cython, which provides static type safety and performance through C extension modules.
 The libraries can be accessed from both pure Python and Cython.

-### Cython
+## Cython
 Cython is a compiled programming language that aims to be a superset of the Python programming language, designed to give C-like performance with code that is written mostly in Python with optional additional C-inspired syntax.